Can you avoid paying taxes on RRSP withdrawals?

 2. Lifelong Learning Plan

-If you are considering going back to school, the Lifelong Learning Plan (LLP) allows you to withdraw tax-free money from your RRSP to fund your education.
+If you are considering returning to school, the Lifelong Learning Plan (LLP) allows you to withdraw tax-free money from your RRSP to fund your education.

 You can withdraw up to $10,000 per year and up to $20,000 in total over a 4-year period (or up to $40,000 for a couple).

-To qualify for the LLP, you must be enrolled as a full-time student in a qualifying educational program.
+To qualify for the LLP, you must be enrolled full-time in a qualifying educational program.

 Monies withdrawn under the LLP must be repaid within 10 years, with a 1/10th minimum repayment per year.
 If you do not make the minimum payment in a year, the deficit is added to your income and taxed.